dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 Each `GraphNode` must have a unique ID of type `Microsoft.VisualStudio.GraphModel.GraphNodeId`.

-`GraphNodeId` is a recursive type, meaning an instance may be comprised of several partial `GrahNodeId` objects.
+`GraphNodeId` is a recursive type, meaning an instance may be comprised of several partial `GraphNodeId` objects.
 This composition is performed by `GraphNodeId.GetNested`.

 As mentioned earlier, `GraphNode`s are automatically created for `IProjectTree` nodes marked with the `ProjectTreeFlags.Common.ResolvedReference` flag.
 These graph nodes are created with IDs comprising two sub-IDs:

 1. `Assembly` which identifies the project (a `Uri` of full path to the containing project file)
 2. `File` which identifies the graph node within that project (a `Uri` modelling something unique about that node)
    - For top level dependency nodes, this is the numeric ID assigned to the node as a string prefixed with `>` (e.g. `>56`)
-   - For child nodes (created lazily when the user expands top level nodes), this is the composite `IDependency.Id` discussed above (e.g. `netstandard2.0/nugetdependency/newtonsoft.json`)
+   - For child nodes (created lazily when the user expands top level nodes), this is the composite [`IDependency.Id`][IDependency] discussed above (e.g. `netstandard2.0/nugetdependency/newtonsoft.json`)

 If a project is renamed, the `Assembly` URI of graph nodes within that project are automatically updated to reflect the new project path.